It doesn’t get much better than this Grilled Chicken Tomato Cucumber Salad! It’s light, lean, healthy and incredibly delicious!

 - 6 cups leaf lettuce, bib lettuce, arugula or baby spinach

-- smal basil leaves, for garnish, if desired
+- small basil leaves, for garnish, if desired

 - Peel garlic by smashing with the flat side of a knife on a work surface.
-Finely chop garlic then add 1/2 teaspoon salt and anchovy paste.
+Finely chop garlic, then add ½ teaspoon salt and anchovy paste.
 Mash chopped garlic with the flat side of a large, sharp knife until a paste forms.
-(Here’s a great video on making a garlic paste.)

-- Shake the oil, lemon zest and juice, anchovies, garlic paste, 1/2 tsp. salt, and 1/4 tsp. pepper in a jar with a lid.
+- Shake the oil, lemon zest and juice, anchovies, garlic paste, 1/2 tsp. salt, and ¼ teaspoon pepper in a jar with a lid.

-- Toss the chicken in a medium bowl with 2 tablespoons of the dressing 1/2 tsp. salt, and 1/8 tsp. pepper.
+- Toss the chicken in a medium bowl with 2 tablespoons of the dressing ½ teaspoon salt, and ⅛ teaspoon pepper.
 Allow to marinate for 30 minutes.

 - Prepare a medium-high gas or charcoal grill fire.

 - Arrange the chicken on the grill.
 Cover the grill and cook, turning the chicken after about 5 minutes, until the chicken is just cooked through, 10 to 12 minutes total.
 For perfectly juicy chicken, use an instant-read thermometer.
 Internal temp should be right at 160˚F. Let the chicken rest 5 minutes before slicing.